Mafre Icuté

-Manfred Noé Icuté Fuentes (born April 20, 1988) is a Guatemalan professional footballer who plays as a midfielder for Guatemalan club Santa Lucía and the Guatemalan national team.
+Manfred Noé Icuté Fuentes (born April 20, 1988) is a Guatemalan professional footballer who plays as a midfielder for Primera División de Ascenso club Suchitepéquez.

 Club career

+Petapa

 Born in San Miguel Petapa, Icuté naturally came up through the youth ranks of local club Deportivo Petapa.
 He made his debut during the 2010–11 season, while the team was in the second division (Primera División de Ascenso).
 They were promoted for the next season, and he made his first division debut on July 10, 2011 in a 2-1 loss to Comunicaciones.

+Cobán Imperial

 Icuté signed with fellow Liga Nacional team Cobán Imperial during the preseason in December 2015.
 He also considered Guatemalan giants Municipal and Comunicaciones.
 He scored 3 goals in 19 appearances with Los Príncipes Azules during the 2015–16 Clausura season, and became captain by the end of the competition.

+Municipal

-I n May 2016, 29-time champions Municipal made headlines when they signed both Icuté and Mexican forward Carlos Kamiani to one-year contracts just 24 hours after being eliminated from the 2015–16 Clausura playoffs.
+In May 2016, 29-time champions Municipal made headlines when they signed both Icuté and Mexican forward Carlos Kamiani to one-year contracts just 24 hours after being eliminated from the 2015–16 Clausura playoffs.